microtrain/bootcamp/09-PHP/04-FormValidation.md

 ![Installation type](/img/devtools/devtools.png)

 * Fill out the web form and submit the data.
-* Once again, find and click on form.html from the network panel.
+* Once again, find and click on contact.php from the network panel.
 * Under the headers tab you will see the contents of your web form as key to value pairs.
 This is how the data will be given to the server.s

 ![Installation type](/img/devtools/form_data.png)